ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 tasks for selected techniques.

 ## Uninstall
-Manually delete the followings:
+Manually delete the following:
 1. Rules
 - "Map rule to MITRE tactic"
 - "QRadar Advisor Offense Analysis with MITRE"
-2. Data tables
-- MITRE ATT&CK of Artifact
-3. Workflows
+2. Workflows
 - Example of QRadar Advisor Offense Analysis with MITRE
 - Example of mapping QRadar rule to tactic